-Roger Sutcliffe is President of DialogueWorks.
+Roger Sutcliffe is President of DialogueWorks and an Accredited P4C Trainer.
 He is one of the country’s leading educationalists.
 He has been President of SAPERE, the UK charity for promoting P4C, and former President of ICPIC, the International Council for Philosophical Inquiry with Children.
 Having graduated in Philosophy and Modern Languages at Oxford in the early 70’s, he taught first at primary level and then at secondary level until 1990, when he trained in P4C under Professor Lipman.
 He also trained in Rogerian counselling in the UK, before embarking on a freelance career, introducing P4C and Communities of Enquiry to teachers and others throughout the UK and, occasionally, abroad.

 Roger is the co-author of The Philosophy Club, and of Newswise, a current affairs resource, and has written for many journals and for www.p4c.com.
 He has also done consultancy work for a variety of organisations, including Antidote: Campaign for Emotional Literacy, The Helen Hamlyn / Open Futures Trust (for whom he wrote a handbook on Enquiry Based Learning), The Geographical Association, and the Cambridge International Exam board (for whom he designed an International GCSE, titled ‘Global Perspectives’).
 He is an outstanding facilitator of dialogue, with both large audiences and small groups.

-Nick Chandley is a Director of DialogueWorks.
-Nick is a qualified teacher and has led numerous P4C courses, from Level 1 to Level 2B and from Early Years to FE colleges.
-Well-known for ‘squeezing the juice’, he has edited the SAPERE Level 1 handbook, has written the SAPERE monthly bulletin resources for many years and co-edited, with Lizzy Lewis, P4C through the Secondary Curriculum (Continuum, 2012).
+Nick Chandley is a Director of DialogueWorks and an Accredited P4C Trainer.
+Nick is a qualified teacher and has led numerous P4C courses, at Foundation and Advanced levels and from Early Years to FE colleges.
+Well-known for ‘squeezing the juice’, he has edited a P4C training handbook, has written monthly bulletin resources for many years and co-edited, with Lizzy Lewis, P4C through the Secondary Curriculum (Continuum, 2012).

 Nick’s creativity has led to a great variety of work related to P4C.
 He helped develop and write the hugely successful What’s the Big Idea?
 TV series, now sold to over 100 countries worldwide, and was education consultant to the major documentary series The World According to Kids (BBC2) and most recently to Feeling Better (CBeebies), a show that helps young children manage their emotions.